TallDave67/parallel-simple-vector-add/README.md

 [oneAPI Base Training Module](https://devcloud.intel.com/oneapi/get_started/baseTrainingModules/)

-## Parellel and Non-Parallel
+## Parellel

 I modified the original Intel code to use std::vector instead of a C array.

+I placed this in my .bashrc file so the dpcpp compiler can be found.

+export ONEAPI_DIR="/opt/intel/oneapi"
+[ -s "$ONEAPI_DIR/setvars.sh" ] && \. "$ONEAPI_DIR/setvars.sh"  # initialize oneAPI environment

+## Non-Parallel

-Then I created a non-parallel version of the code that has all the dpc++ extensions removed.
+The non-parallel version of the code has all the dpc++ extensions removed.

 ## Output